NikoIcardo/markdown-to-chicago/main-content-processed.md

 > In their search to offset Western supremacy in the IW \[Information Warfare] arena, Russian and Chinese theorists are exploring nontraditional, asymmetric approaches.
 One is to utilize the capabilities of psychological operations and deception to fool one’s cognitive processes, especially the case in China, on the strategic level.
 Another is to control the mind and to affect the nervous system.”

 Consider in particular the statement “For example, a recent book offered an extensive set of algorithms designed to implant “suggestive influences” or what the author called “psycho viruses” into a person’s mind”.
 What exactly is meant by the term “psycho viruses” is not explained in the article, however there are numerous descriptions that can be found across a variety of discussions on Chinese and Russian psychological warfare.
-Consider the following description from a 2023 RAND institute overview titled [“Chinese Next-Generation Psychological Warfare: The Military Applications of Emerging Technologies and Implications for the United States”](https://www.rand.org/pubs/research_reports/RRA853-1.html)[\[33\]](#bib-33):
+Consider the following description from a 2023 RAND institute overview titled [\[33\]](#bib-33)[“Chinese Next-Generation Psychological Warfare: The Military Applications of Emerging Technologies and Implications for the United States”](https://www.rand.org/pubs/research_reports/RRA853-1.html):

 > “The specific effect mechanism of psycho-virus concept is attacking an adversary’s BCI \[Brain Computing Interface] system to influence cognitive functions.
 The authors state, “The brain-computer interface can be attacked by hackers and used to counter the wearer of the brain-computer interface, such as stimulating specific brain areas in a malicious way.”
 Specifically, the authors envision “a paragraph of text, a sentence, an expression, a behavior, etc., \[and,] after being implanted in the human brain, it quickly replicates itself and destroys the normal cognition of the human brain by manipulating its behavior, will, and beliefs.”
 The authors argue the concept combines the characteristics of computer and biological viruses: It is infectious, concealed, parasitic, transmissive, latent, irritability, self-reproducing, regenerative, variable, and of similar performance and destructiveness.”